 - Implementation challenges

 The whole world is going gaga over this technology, and this is going to be the next big thing in the online space.
 We can expect transactions to become smoother and ultimately help a lot of freelancers working in different geographic locations.
 The blockchain technology is also a boon for companies that employ freelancers since not many regulations and laws are involved.
 There will be less friction between parties.
 There will also be massive increases in productivity.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.